 Who does Betterment help?

-This is a great tool for beginning investors with limited capital.
+This can be helpful for beginning investors with limited capital.
 That’s because there are no transaction fees and no minimum balances.
 That’s nice because you’ll be able to get started no matter how little money you have available.
 Also, because there are no transaction fees, you won’t be at a disadvantage for starting out with a small account.

-Last, I like the fact that Betterment has a customer support line as well and that they are there to answer questions on the weekends too.
+Last, Betterment has a customer support line as well and that they are there to answer questions on the weekends too.
 Friendly.

 How does Betterment work?